cdap-guides/cdap-spark-guide/README.rst

   }

 PageRankProgram Spark program does the actual page rank computation.
 This code is taken from `Apache Spark's PageRank example <https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPageRank.scala>`_:
-The Spark program stores the computed PageRank in a Dataset where the key is the URL and the value is the computer PageRank.
+The Spark program stores the computed PageRank in a `ObjectStore Dataset <http://docs.cask.co/cdap/current/en/javadocs/co/cask/cdap/api/dataset/lib/ObjectStore.html>`_ where the key is the URL and the value is the computed PageRank.

 .. code:: java